RScrafted/guide-how-to-git/README.md

 1. Open the folder you wish to, in the Visual Studio Code
 2. Open `bash` terminal
    - selecting `bash` is important as we will use bash command
 3. Run `pwd` to check the current location.
-This is because `Step 4` cannot be undone.
+This is because step 5. `rm -rf` can never be undone.
 4. Run `git status`
 5. Run `rm -rf .git`